(Originally published on my old website on July 15, 2019.)

 Tiffany had a knack for making people feel like family.

 Apparently, I’m not the only one who thinks so.
 Hundreds of tributes have flooded her Facebook page.
 At her celebration of life ceremony, 1,700 people joined — high heels and all — to honor her legacy.
 Thousands more have watched the two-hour service online, including many who had never heard her name before last week.
+(Postscript: The video is now private, I think because of copyright issues.)

 Around eighty people welcomed Jesus Christ into their hearts during her memorial.